 This past week I had an illuminating conversation with my university students.
-I love teaching this teacher education course at this particular college because these future teachers help me feel hopeful.
+I love teaching this course at this particular college because these future teachers help me feel hopeful.
 Hopeful that they will work to reverse some of what plagues urban public education today– the anti-intellectualism, low-expectations and uninspired teaching.

 This group (of mostly women) are proving to be quite creative, thoughtful and caring.
 Not surprisingly, they are also high achievers.
 They come to class, complete assignments on time and participate in class discussions.
 I have come to expect this, so I am prepared when the time comes during every semester when they want to know how to score the grades they covet most.